autosome-ru/papolarity/README.md

 You can run it with: `papolarity [arguments]` or `python -m papolarity [arguments]` if you need to specify a certain version of python to run a package.

 Note that at a moment only Python 3.7 is supported; probably this restriction will be relaxed later.
-Python 3.8 is not supported yet because pybedtools (which is necessary for some steps) can't be compiled for that version of python.
+Python 3.8 is not supported yet because pysam (dependency of pybedtools which is necessary for some steps) can't be compiled for that version of python.

 There are no conventions about a structure of folders and file names.
 All files that are used by tool are always specified in command line arguments.